-The S-curve allows values to be used based on the confidence level required for the project.
-In figure 4, the 50th percentile (also known as the P50), mean, and 80th percentile (P80) are shown because these are the most commonly reported statistics.
-The mean represents the average of all generated outputs, which is not the same as the P50 unless the distribution is symmetrical.
-The confidence level selected will depend on the stage of assessment, confidence in cost estimates, and complexity of the project.
-The P80 is widely used by public agencies in risk analysis at earlier stages, when project information is less well-developed, to show a confidence level of 80 percent that risk costs will not exceed the estimated value.
+The S-Curve allows values to be used based on the confidence level required for the project.
+In Figure 4-3, the 50th percentile (also known as the P50), mean and 80th percentile (P80) are shown since these are the most commonly reported statistics.
+The mean represents the average of all generated outputs which is not the same as the P50 unless the distribution is symmetrical.
+The confidence level selected will depend on the stage of assessment, confidence in cost estimates and complexity of the project.
+The P80 is widely used by public agencies in risk analysis at earlier stages when project information is less well developed in order to show a confidence level of 80% that risk costs will not exceed the estimated value.
 It should be noted that the public and private sectors have different preferences with regard to the confidence level.
-For example, a risk-averse public agency may use P90 as its confidence level preference, whereas private entities may be more comfortable using a P50 confidence level.
+For example, a risk averse public agency may use P90 as its confidence level preference, while private entities may be more comfortable using a P50 confidence level.